jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Evolution Yea or Nea

 Act three is the nail bitter.
-The time when a good writer rewards the audience with the final duel and the discovery of who's going to win: Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-Source Heroes, or Darth Blockbuster Antagonists.
+The time when a good writer rewards the audience with the final duel and the discovery of who's going to win.
+Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-Source Heroes, or Darth Blockbuster Antagonists.

 But this isn't a movie Stargazer.
 Life is a real-life game, so you decide the winner.